 Japan and CBD, the cannabis derivative

-Since 2016, the sale of CBD is permitted in Japan, and some companies can produce CBD products.
-Still, the stringent laws have affected businesses and consumers lack awareness of its therapeutic benefits.
+Since 2016, the sale of CBD has been permitted in Japan, and some companies can produce CBD products.
+Still, the stringent laws have affected businesses, and consumers lack awareness of its purported therapeutic benefits.

 However, demand for cannabis is increasing, and Japanese business owners are inventive in their ideas.
 Priyanka Yoshikawa developed a CBD skincare line, and Kota Shimomura is the owner of CBD Coffee in Tokyo.
 Shimomura believes the industry will surpass the tobacco industry within five years.
 Yoshikawa recently told Cannabis Health Insider, “We are a nation of workaholics that need relaxation and one-on-one time.”

 Strict laws cannot prevent legalization advocates from fighting to see changes to the legal status of marijuana in Japan.
 These advocates include Green Zone Japan and the Japanese Clinical Association of Cannabinoids.

 Green Zone aims to educate the public and keep medical professionals up-to-date with medical cannabis information.
 Meanwhile, the Japanese Clinical Association of Cannabinoids was established in 2015 and is officially partnered with the International Association for Cannabinoid Medicines.
 It aims to encourage and aid cannabinoid research in Japan.

 However, it appears that even speaking positively about cannabis online can get one arrested in Japan.
 Just late last year, Japan Today reported the arrest of two people for encouraging illegal conduct by posting messages praising cannabis smoking on social media.

 Their messages encouraged a blitz of pro-cannabis messages and led to their arrest.
 The man and woman admitted to violating the Act Concerning Special Provisions for the Narcotics and Psychotropics Control Act.